Programmed learning: Learning or training?

 The terms "programmed learning" and "programmed training" were interchangeable, because the principles and methods were almost identical.
 If the target audience was industrial or military, researchers used the term programmed training, because training budgets supported the work.
 But in schools and colleges, the work was often described as programmed learning.

 Many accounts used either or both terms according to which interest was paying for the work.
 Sometimes researchers used both terms as explicit alternatives.
 Some surveys standardised on using just one of the terms.

 Perhaps the only distinction was the way the "terminal behaviours" (the final test demonstrating what the learner had learnt) were arrived at.
 In training, the goals were decided by a process called task analysis, or critical incident technique.
 This was based on the key activities which a trained person should be able to do.
 In educational work, deciding on the terminal test was not so securely grounded.
 One school of thought, probably the majority, decided to turn the rather vague statements of educational aims into full-fledged behavioural statements of the kind "At the end of this program, students should be able to do the following...".
 A pamphlet by Robert Mager was influential because it showed how to do this.
 This worked well with some subject matters, but had its limitations.
 In general, educators have reservations as to how far a list of behaviours captures what they are trying to teach.
 Subjects differ greatly in their basic aims, but where programmed learning suited a topic, most field trials gave positive results.

 Examples

 Daily Oral Language and the Saxon method, a math programme, are specific implementations of programmed instruction which have an emphasis on repetition.

-Well-known books using programmed learning include the Lisp/Scheme text The Little Schemer, Bobby Fischer Teaches Chess, and Laplace Transform Solution Of Differential Equations: A Programmed Text, by Robert D. Strum and John R. Ward of the Naval Postgraduate School.
+Well-known books using programmed learning include the Lisp/Scheme text The Little Schemer, Bobby Fischer Teaches Chess, Engineering Mathematics, by Ken Stroud, and Laplace Transform Solution Of Differential Equations: A Programmed Text, by Robert D. Strum and John R. Ward of the Naval Postgraduate School.
 Several available foreign language reading textbooks also use programmed learning.

 Recently, the application of programmed instruction principles was applied to training in computer programs.